-From fiscal year 2013 to 2017, the Department of Transportation averaged the issuance of approximately 1.3 million titles each year, whereby a title fee was collected.
-In fiscal year 2017, the Department of Transportation issued 1.4 million titles.
+From fiscal year 2013-14 through fiscal year 2017-18, the Department of Transportation averaged the issuance of approximately 1.5 million titles each year, whereby a title fee was collected.
+In fiscal year 2017-18, the Department of Transportation issued 1.6 million titles.